Dr Michael Acton

 A That would be Chinese massage.
 I played a lot of sports in my lifetime and Chinese massage is the only thing that really gets to me.
 That and reflexology.

 Q What’s the best piece of advice you’ve ever been given, and by whom?

 A Hope for the best and prepare for the worst; my gran.

 Q Surprise us …

-A I trained to be a priest as a teenager before going into teaching.
+A I was groomed to be a priest as a teenager, serving six days a week in church, before going into teaching.
 It’s funny because I’ve come back to helping people, only in a professional rather than a pastoral sense.
 I’ve also studied Shamanism and ventured into the Australian Outback.